Don't wait to find a Technical Co-Founder!

 2.Use existing platforms and APIs to build your MVP!

 I got into web development and building startups in the early '90s.
 We had to custom code everything.
-We had to host our servers; we had to write code for almost everything.
 In today's world, we have a lot of options that can help us speed up development.
 There is a combination of no-code or low code options.
 There are some custom developments, but there are a lot of platforms and APIs.
 These things help you cut development time.
-Outsourcing that part of the work to somebody else and only focus on essentials is key for building an MVP.
+Outsourcing that part of the work to somebody else and only focusing on essentials is key for building an MVP.
 Getting to market quickly and cheaply is vital.
 This strategy is what I advise my clients to do, especially the non-techies.
 You are not optimizing for millions of users at this point.
-You are testing to see what works and what doesn't to get to your MVP.

-Every service that you can think about now has a way for you to outsource so you can get to market as quickly as possible.
-If you think of all the successful companies, where they started, or the idea they created is not where they ended.
+If you think of all the successful companies, where they started is not where they ended up.
 The process of understanding what the customers want and use is a continuous process.
 A startup is a series of experiments that you are running to see what works.
-So not necessarily focusing on quality and scaling to millions of users right out of the bat until you find product/market fit.
-You need to focus on speed and cost.
-That is why getting into the market quickly and cheaply is such a significant asset for startups.
-The earlier stage a startup is, the most important it is.
+You should not focus on quality and scaling to millions until you find product/market fit.

 4.Don't wait to find a technical Co-Founder!

 If you don't have a technical founder or a CTO, don't wait to find them before taking action.
 Your first choice is to find a technical Co-Founder.
 A lot of people sometimes wait years to take action because they can't find that person.
 The tech people willing to take a risk on a startup are either working on their own startup idea or already working for a startup.
-Also, these people can get jobs at Facebook or Google, or similar companies.
+Also, these people can get jobs at Facebook, Google, or similar companies.
 All these other companies pay them thousands of dollars a year, and startups can't compete with that.
 Your job as an entrepreneur is to de-risk the opportunity for them.
 To do that, you have to validate the idea, build a prototype, and build a community around your idea.
-You might have to outsource the development using lean and agile methodology at the beginning.
-If you manage the development teams well, you will make sure it is done quickly and efficiently.
-What that allows you to do is to start getting traction.
+You might have to outsource the development.
 Then you can do as a non-technical person what your superpower is.
 While you are selling and gaining traction, you are so much more attractive to potential partners.
-Whether it is a technical partner, another partner, or even a VC or angel investor, you will attract more serious people to your startup if that is the route you want to go.
+Whether it is a technical partner, another partner, or even a VC or angel investor, you will attract more serious people to your startup.
 Missing the market opportunity is a real thing.
 Don't wait.
 If you have an idea that you think has legs, there are things that you can do every single day to move your startup forward, even though you may not have a technical partner or a whole team behind you.

 5.You need to have enough tech knowledge to manage and communicate with an outsourced team.